zhewei-sun/CatGO/README.md

 1. *nll* - Negative log likelihood
 2. *auc* - Area under the ROC curve (AUC)
 3. *erank* - Expected Rank

-4. *classify* - Classification Accuracy
+- *query_labels* - An array of integer containing the category labels for all examples to be evaluated, corresponding to the order specified in *categories*.

 - *models* - A list of kernels in which results need to be computed.
 All kernels specified here should be optimized beforehand using *categorizer.run_categorization*.

-- *metrics* - A list of metrics to be computed.

 - *prior* - The prior to use for all categorization models.

 ```
-categorizer.summarize(models=['onenn', 'exemplar', 'prototype'], metrics=['nll', 'auc', 'erank'], prior='uniform')
+categorizer.summarize_results(query_labels, models=['onenn', 'exemplar', 'prototype'], prior='uniform')
 ```

-Summarizes the results computed in *categorizer.compute_results*.
+Calls *categorizer.compute_results* and summarizes the results.

+- *query_labels* - An array of integer containing the category labels for all examples to be evaluated, corresponding to the order specified in *categories*.

 - *models* - A list of kernels where results need to be summarized.
 All kernels specified here should be optimized beforehand using *categorizer.run_categorization* and have results computed using *categorizer.compute_results*.

-- *metrics* - A list of metrics to be displayed.
-All metrics should be computed beforehand using *categorizer.compute_results*.

 - *prior* - The prior to use for all categorization models.